onflow/casestudies/NFT/flovatar case study.md

 Inspiration came from the usual suspects (Cryptopunks, Cryptokitties, etc.) but while we like the PFP space, we want to become so much more than that.

-## Why did you Build on Flow?
+## :ocean: Why did you Build on Flow?

 Because of the Cadence language that felt so much more appropriate for the Web3 space and also because of the a16z investment since I have great relationship with them thanks to Mayven Studios that built and manages their websites.

-## What was your experience building with Cadence?
+## :wrench: What was your experience building with Cadence?
 After some initial challenges in shifting the mental approach that is required to think of resources in terms of actual objects that can be moved around but not copied or duplicated, it started to become very natural and easy to learn Cadence.
 It definitely feels like a proper modern language specifically thought for the web3 space and that prevents anyone to shoot himself in the foot, unlike in many other blockchain programming languages.

 The fresh start approach and all the playground tools along FCL and CLI definitely convinced us it is the right way to develop a web3 project and we couldn't be happier about our decision.

-## How does your Web3 investment tie into your broad business strategy?
+## :globe_with_meridians: How does your Web3 investment tie into your broad business strategy?
 Our global business strategies are deeply intertwined with the Web3 space because of our nature, but we are looking into creating external collaborations with other big brands that want to join the space, while being innovative and engaging and not just "yet another image NFT."
 We're working very hard to develop both our internal story world and also a platform where other brands can take advantage of the same principles and apply them into their ecosystem.

 Our goal is to have Flovatar plug into many metaverses, allow creators to use their Flovatars for commercial or other creative purposes, and to be able to have an asset that pays over lifetime royalties.

 Furthermore we will introduce the $DUST token that will fuel all the Flovatar economy and gradually migrate over a DAO structure.

-## Key Metrics
+## :chart_with_upwards_trend: Key Metrics
 * Genesis drop sold out in less than 10 days ($1.4M revenue).
 * Marketplace really active and almost constantly in second place after NBA Top Shot (around $1M trade volume so far)
 * Lots of engagement and creativity shown by the community with activities and challenges like the "celebrity lookalike" or the kids drawing contest.